-The following Management Discussion and Analysis ("MD&A") for Colibri Resource Corporation ("Colibri") or ("the Company") prepared as of August 19, 2022 should be read together with the unaudited condensed consolidated financial statements for the six month period ended June 30, 2022 and related notes attached thereto, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management Discussion and Analysis ("MD&A") for Colibri Resource Corporation ("Colibri") or ("the Company") prepared as of April 26, 2023, should be read together with the audited consolidated financial statements for the year ended December 31, 2022 and related notes attached thereto, which were prepared in accordance with International Financial Reporting Standards ("IFRS").

-The Company has changed its fiscal year end from November 30 to December 31 to align with its subsidiaries.
+In 2021, the Company has changed its fiscal year end from November 30 to December 31 to align with its subsidiaries.
 Based on the change of year end from November 30 to December 31, the Company had a transition year of thirteen months from December 1, 2020 to December 31, 2021.
 Pursuant to section 4.8(3) of National Instrument 51-102, the Company filed a notice of Change in Year End on www.sedar.com on August 3, 2021.
 On a go forward basis, the Company will shift to a fiscal year based on a December 31, 2021 financial year, with fiscal quarters ending on the last day in March, June, and September of each year.
-This MD&A should be read in should be read in conjunction with the consolidated financial statements and the notes thereto for the thirteen-month period ended December 31, 2021 and year ended November 30, 2020 which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+This MD&A should be read in conjunction with the consolidated financial statements and the notes thereto for the year ended December 31, 2022 and 13 month period ended December 31, 2021 which were prepared in accordance with International Financial Reporting Standards ("IFRS").